open-sdg/open-sdg.github.io/_posts/2023-03-29-open-sdg-newsletter.md

-This is due to the python library, openpyxl, being updated so we need to pin the requirements.txt file to the previous version that Open SDG uses – see discussion on GitHub for the code to fix [here](https://github.com/open-sdg/open-sdg/discussions/1947).
+This is due to the python library, openpyxl, being updated so we need to pin the requirements.txt file to the previous version that Open SDG uses – see [discussion on GitHub]((https://github.com/open-sdg/open-sdg/discussions/1947) for the code to fix.

- If you would like to recieve this newsletter you can sign up by emailing [opensdg@outlook.com](opensdg@outlook.com)
+ If you would like to recieve this newsletter you can sign up by emailing [opensdg@outlook.com.](opensdg@outlook.com)